 If the document contains FGDC CSDGM-format metadata or ESRI-ISO-format metadata, for example, created in ArcGIS Desktop 9.x, the metadata content can be upgraded to the ArcGIS metadata format.
 If the document's format is supported by ArcGIS Pro for conversion to the ArcGIS metadata format, you can import its content to an item.

 You can edit an item's metadata if you have permission.
 For items on the file system, you can only edit metadata if you have write access to the location where the item is stored and its files are not read-only.
 For items in a geodatabase, you can only edit metadata if you have privileges to edit the data.
 For an enterprise geodatabase, metadata is only supported for the default version of the geodatabase; items can't have version-specific metadata content.
 For portal items, you can edit metadata for items you own.
-If you are an administrator for your portal, you can also edit metadata for items you do not own.
+If you are an administrator of your ArcGIS organization, you can also edit metadata for items you do not own.

 It may take some time to complete an item's metadata.
 You can save your changes and stop editing at any time and come back later to finish your work, even if required information is missing.
 If you save and close your project with a metadata view open, you can start editing metadata again immediately the next time the project is opened, as long as the item remains available and your privileges associated with it haven't changed.
 The metadata view opens to the same page you worked on previously.